aijobimpactcalculator.com

 How to think about this industry's transition

 Retail is the industry where ILO exposure ratings most clearly diverge from physical-presence-bound roles.
 Customer service representatives, cashiers, and bookkeeping support are highly exposed and BLS projects decline.
-In-store sales associates, store managers, and shift supervisors are not in scope for generative AI displacement and grow at industry average or better.
+In-store sales associates and shift supervisors are not in scope for generative AI displacement; their projections are shaped by store-count and e-commerce dynamics instead, with retail salesperson employment broadly flat.

 For retail operators, the operative question is the savings redistribution: AI handles the routine customer service and back-office work, savings can flow to higher-judgement frontline roles or to margin.
 The CHRO question is whether the workforce can transition through that shift, not whether the headcount changes.